 A Juilliard graduate, she has performed alongside Sir James Galway during his live 75th birthday celebration and shared the stage with Renée Fleming.
 She appeared on the exclusive 2018 run of Rocktopia on Broadway, a fusion of classical and classic rock music.
 She has also performed across the United States, appearing with the Reading Symphony Orchestra, Fort Wayne Philharmonic, York Symphony Orchestra, The Orchestra Now, Berks Sinfonietta, Artosphere Festival Orchestra, among others, as well as with the chamber music ensemble Frisson, with whom she toured across five US states and Bermuda.
 She has presented recitals across the US East Coast, as well as in México and Argentina, and is a founding member of the NYC based Sonora Collective.

 Since her early days on the school bus voraciously consuming Beethoven symphonies via Walkman player, Katie has eagerly sought out how to bring the joy she experiences with music to everyone.
 As a student, she gave intimate performances with fellow colleagues to victims of the Boston Marathon bombing in 2013, and was deeply moved by the experience.
 She has thereafter actively sought to continue contributing to the community—since then, she has given performances in assisted-living facilities, high schools, and food banks in Boston and her hometown of Reading, Pennsylvania.
 Her community outreach efforts have been supported by grants from the New England Conservatory and The Juilliard School.
 Most recently, she performed a duo recital for a sold-out audience in Guadalajara, México benefiting the “Adopte una Obra de Arte” organization.

-A firm believer in sharing her talent and love of music, Katie maintains a private flute studio in New York City where she teaches students from 6 to adult and is flute faculty at Musart Music and the Great Neck Music Conservatory.
+A firm believer in sharing her talent and love of music, Katie maintains an online private flute studio where she teaches students from 6 to adult.
+Previously she was faculty at Musart Music and the Great Neck Music Conservatory.
 She has presented masterclasses throughout Argentina and is an Artist Faculty member of The Charles Ives Music Festival at the Western Connecticut Youth Orchestra.